projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

    #.
 Enter :kbd:`Ctrl` + :kbd:`Space` to return to the ACRN hypervisor shell.
    #.
 Use the ``vm_console 1`` command to switch to the VM1 (Service VM) console.
    #.
 Verify that the VM1's Service VM can boot and you can log in.
-   #. ssh to VM1 and launch the post-launched VM2 using the ACRN device model launch script.
+   #. ssh to VM1 and launch the post-launched VM2 using the ACRN Device Model launch script.
    #.
 Go to the Service VM console, and enter :kbd:`Ctrl` + :kbd:`Space` to return to the ACRN hypervisor shell.
    #.
 Use the ``vm_console 2`` command to switch to the VM2 (User VM) console.
    #.
 Verify that VM2 can boot and you can log in.